How to Propagate Lavender from Cuttings (Plants for Free)

 Plants for free: How to Propagate new Lavender plants from cuttings.

-Rooting Hormone helps stem cuttings to form their own root systems
+Rooting hormone stimulates cuttings to form their own root systems.

 Plants for Free: Instructions on how to propagate lavender from cuttings.
 Works for all types of lavender and cuttings from new or semi-hard wood.
 Full DIY video included #gardeningtips #growlavender #flowergarden